rickaa/rand/rand/content/posts/divide_search_abstract.md

-Fantastic, we have already solve a tiny bit of our problem, we only need to make a loop and generate many random letters.
+Fantastic, we have already solved a tiny bit of our problem, we only need to make a loop and generate many random letters.
 For this part, a list comprehension together with `range()` will make it for us.

 ```python